molszanski/iti/snow-splash/README.md

 Snow-Splash is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
 It relies on plain JS functions, objects and familiar patterns, so there is no need to learn complex API to use it in full capacity.

-**Why another library?**

-Libraries like InversifyJS or tsyringe rely on decorators and `reflect-metadata`.

-Firstly, decorators unnecessary couple your application logic with a framework.

-Secondly, it is very hard to use with starters like CRA, Next.js etc. To use `reflect-metadata` you need to configure your compiler (babel, typescrip, esbuild, swc etc.) configuratoin which is not trivial.
-So if you can’t use `reflect-metadata` you can't use inversify.

 ## Usage

 ```